ravirun/misfit-ravi/README.md

-# Misfit Ravi - January 2028 Content Plan
+# Misfit Ravi - January 2028, Week 4 Content Plan

 **Macro Creator (100k–1M followers)**

 ---

-## Content Topic
+## Weekly Content Topic

-### The History of Human Stupidity (A Funny Explanation)
+### The Evolution of Foolishness: Are We Getting Smarter or Just Louder?

 ---

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on the history of human stupidity (a funny explanation).
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on the evolution of foolishness: are we getting smarter or just louder?.

 ---